jaygooby/ttfb.sh/README.md

 # TODO

-  * [ ] Sort output by fasted TTFB when multiple URLs are supplied
+  * [ ] Sort output by fastest TTFB when multiple URLs are supplied

   * [ ] Colour code the `TTFB:` figure in the standard response, according to the speed of the response.